somwrks/VEcTorX009/README.md

 - 💬 Ask me about **Java**

-- 👀 Full Stack Development
+- 👀 Full Stack Developer

 - 📫 How to reach me **somdeveloper.queries@gmail.com**